MuhammadWaleed009/ChatAIBackend/README.md

 - **Rate Limit**: Each user can send up to 20 messages per day.
 - **Mock Responses**: GPT and Claude always return mock responses.
 Gemini uses the real API if `GEMINI_API_KEY` is set, otherwise returns mock responses.
 - **CORS**: Enabled for all origins.

 ---

+## Future Improvements

+- **Conversation Naming**: Automatically assign a name to each conversation, using a keyword or summary from the first prompt (similar to how GPT does it).
+- **User Profile Management**: Allow users to update their email, password, and view usage statistics.
+- **Admin Dashboard**: Add an admin interface for monitoring users, conversations, and system health.
+- **Model Selection UI**: Let users choose between available AI models with descriptions and usage limits.
+- **Conversation Export**: Allow users to export their chat history as PDF or text files.
+- **WebSocket Support**: Enable real-time streaming of AI responses for a more interactive chat experience.
+- **Multi-language Support**: Add localization for different languages in API responses and UI.
+- **Analytics & Insights**: Provide users with insights about their chat activity and most discussed topics.
+- **Enhanced Rate Limiting**: Make rate limits configurable per user or per plan (for future paid tiers).
+- **Plug-in System**: Allow integration of additional AI models or third-party services via plug-ins.

+---